lend-a-villin/Unity_TMP_TextSynchronizer/README.md

 3. **Strategy Application**: Applies Min/Max/Average strategy to all calculated sizes
 4. **Synchronization**: Disables auto-sizing and sets all text components to the target font size

+## 🚀 Production Build Recommendations

+**For Development:**
+- ✅ Enable **Auto Update On Screen Size Change** for real-time testing across different resolutions
+- ✅ Use **Show Debug Logs** to verify behavior
+- ✅ Test with various screen sizes in the editor

+**For Production Builds:**
+- ⚠️ **Disable Auto Update On Screen Size Change** to prevent frame drops during window resizing
+- ✅ Call `SynchronizeFontSizes()` manually at controlled moments:
+  - Once during scene initialization (e.g., `Start()`)
+  - When text content changes (e.g., player name, level)
+  - When user changes resolution in settings menu
+  - During loading screens where frame drops are acceptable
+- ✅ Consider using **FPS limiting** if you need occasional runtime updates

+**Alternative Approach:**
+1. Use this tool during development to find optimal font sizes
+2. Note the calculated font size (displayed in inspector)
+3. In production, manually set that font size instead of using auto-sizing
+4. Remove the component from production builds for maximum performance

 ## ⚙️ Requirements

 - TextMeshPro package